Undergraduate Course: Geoscience Research Project (GESC11002)

 On completion of this course, the student will be able to:

-- The student will be able to undertake research in a Geoscience topic, producing detailed work of an original and high quality.
+- Undertake research in a Geoscience topic, producing detailed work of an original and high quality.

-- The student will be able to demonstrate a critical understanding of the principal and specialised theories associated with their chosen topic which will be informed by recent developments.
+- Demonstrate a critical understanding of the principal and specialised theories associated with their chosen topic which will be informed by recent developments.

-- The student will be able apply a range of standard and specialised techniques to achieve their objectives.
+- Apply a range of standard and specialised techniques to achieve their objectives.

 |Students are expected to read widely on their selected topic area|